MattRuetz/MattRuetz/README.md

 ### 💞️ Let's Collab!
 - I enjoy learning, teaching, and creating - especially all at once.
-- Any projects that spark my interest, or could help me or someone else learn and improve.
+- Any projects that sparks my interest, or could help me or someone else learn and improve.

 ## 📫 How to reach me ...
 ### **Please feel free reach out about any opportunities or ideas!**